 Equitable Greening Outcomes

-In the first phase of the program, running through June of 2022, we will deliver outcomes that will set the stage for action in the following phases.
-These outcomes include:
+In the first phase of the program, running through June of 2022, we achieved the following outcomes:

 - Map of climate-vulnerable neighborhoods in Watertown